JDCuevas/NetMD-CAPSTONE/README.md

 Once up and running, you'll be greeted with an instructions screens that contains everything you need to know on how to use the features available to you!

+*NOTE* NetMD accepts cs measurements as a .mat file with an array accessed through the key 'cs_measuremets' of shape [num_img_blocks, 1089 * cs_ratio] where cs_ratio is 10, 25 or 50 for 10%, 25% or 50%.

 ## How to train neural network backend

 NetMD's backend consists of two neural networks: